DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 ## The evolution of a List Component
  Lists are everywhere in applications today.
 The list is crucial to Social Media UIs, such as Facebook, Twitter, Reddit, Instagram, etc. The current demo app trend of Todos are all about displaying a list of items.
 The lowly drop-down displays a list of select-able options.
 It's so common, most of us take lists for granted.

- So, when we start building our application how should we approach creating reusable Components?
+ When we start building our application how should we approach creating reusable Components?
 Let's walk through a possible progression of a list feature.

 ### The first pass
  Typically, the first approach is to build a React component that renders the UI to the specific layout and data needs.
-For our example, we are building a list of user profiles.
+For our example, we are building a list of customer profiles.
 The first design round requires the profile to have an avatar/picture and descriptive text.

 ![A simple profile](react-indepth-avatar-list.png)

 The first step would be to create a Component that takes an Array of Objects, which has an image path and the description text.
-Our Component would then loop over this Array and render out each element, using `<li>` items.
+Our Component will loop over this Array and render out each element, using `<li>` items.

 ```javascript
 import React from 'react';